Ketawah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7: a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+Task 8:  a script that sets the permission to the file hello